dbernheisel/phoenix-hello-world/README.md

 # Ecto
-Ecto is like ActiveRecord in Ruby. https://hexdocs.pm/ecto
+Ecto is like ActiveRecord in Ruby, but less magic (which is a good thing). https://hexdocs.pm/ecto